Stairway (band)

-Stairway was an English new-age music band, who have released a total of five albums and cassette tapes between 1986 and 1995.
+Stairway were an English new-age music band, who have released a total of five albums and cassette tapes between 1986 and 1995.

 History

 After The Yardbirds' mid-1980s reunion project (known as "Box of Frogs"), drummer Jim McCarty reunited with bassist Louis Cennamo (a colleague from McCarty's days with his post-Yardbirds bands, Renaissance and Illusion), to form "Stairway", a duo which would record largely instrumental and "atmospheric" music.
 In a departure from their usual roles in bands, for this project McCarty played keyboards and Cennamo (who is credited on Stairway releases as "Loui") played guitar.

-Stairway was signed with Colin Wilcox of New World Cassettes, a UK-based independent record label that specialized in "healing music".
+Stairway were signed with Colin Wilcox of New World Cassettes, a UK-based independent record label that specialized in "healing music".
 Their first releases were two cassette tape albums: Aquamarine (1987) and Moonstone (1988), a mixture of songs and instrumentals.
 Additional musicians on these releases included keyboardist Clifford White, and another colleague from Renaissance and Illusion, vocalist Jane Relf.
 Although only available as cassette tapes initially, Stairway’s "New World Cassettes" albums were eventually both released in Compact Disc format.